 2. Take a screenshot

 You are ready to take a screenshot once the Snipping tool is running.
 Just hold the left click of your mouse and drag and release to capture.
 You can do some basic editing and save it after.

 - “Free-form Snip” lets you draw any shape with your mouse.
 The area inside the shape will be snipped.

 - “Window Snip” works as Alt + Print Screen, and “Full-screen Snip” works as Print Screen (without snipping tool window).

 Windows offers some basic editing function to the Snipping Tool.
 You can use the Pen and Highlight tool to annotate the screenshot if you like.
 And Click File–>Save As or Save As button or simply press Ctrl+S to save the image.
 Windows always work that way and PNG is always recommended for better quality and smaller file size.

 How to Take Screenshots on Mac computers running Windows?

 I use Bootcamp to run a Windows 7 on my own MacBook Pro and want to take a screenshot but cannot find the PrintScreen button.
-So, is there any way to use key combinations to take screenshots on MacBook Pro, MacBook Air, MacBook, iMacs running Windows instead of using the program Snipping tool?
-Okay, here’s how and it is very easy.
+So, is there any way to use key combinations to take screenshots on MacBook Pro, MacBook Air, MacBook, and iMacs running Windows instead of using the program Snipping tool?
+Okay, here’s how and it is straightforward.

 How to take full screenshots on Mac computers running Windows?

-Hold Fn, Shift and F11 together.
-And the reset would be the same on normal Windows computers, check above for details.
-Please note you won’t see the screenshot in clipboard but you can paste it in Office or emails as you need.
+Hold Fn, Shift, and F11 together.
+And the rest would be the same on standard Windows computers.
+Check above for details.
+Please note you won’t see the screenshot in the clipboard, but you can paste it into Office or emails as you need.